Up the Junction (song): Background and songwriting

-At first, it is an idyllic story of proletarian happiness: the couple's courtship swiftly moves into living together; they have a child; the man gets a job, saves money.
-But by the end of the song, he has fallen into alcoholism, she is with another man, his machismo is such that he cannot beg forgiveness, and "so it's [his] assumption, [he's] really up the junction"that is, both "up the junction" in the sense of living in the area of Clapham Junction, and in that of having comprehensively wrecked his own life.
+Video

 The video showed the band playing inside a flatactually the kitchen of John Lennon's old house, Tittenhurst Park, where Lennon had made the promotional film for "Imagine".
 One of the two girls in the background was future EastEnders actress Michelle Collins.
 Also, as with the video for "Cool for Cats", John Bentley plays bass guitar in the music video as Harri Kakoulli, who played bass on the recording, had left the band.
 Difford and Tilbrook explained their calmer performance in the video saying that they recorded the "Up the Junction" music video the same day as "Cool for Cats", and they were drunk and exhausted.